 By: Patti Strand Date: 04/15/1997 Category: | Animal Rights vs Animal Welfare |

-However, by the late 1960s, the term animal rights had taken on new meaning.
+However, by the 1980s, the term animal rights had taken on new meaning.
 Giving rights to animals had become a social and political cause, a moral imperative, which demanded that society adopt a new ethic for human/animal relationships.
 This new philosophy opposed all use of animals, no matter how humane, no matter how responsible, no matter how much benefit was lost to humanity and other animals from such avoidance.

 To bring this topic into clearer focus, NAIA offers this quick tour of the differences between animal rights and animal welfare, two distinct philosophies.

 Animal welfare celebrates the bond between animals and humans; animal rights wants to sever that bond.

 Animal rights: "It is time we demand an end to the misguided and abusive concept of animal ownership.
 The first step on this long, but just, road would be ending the concept of pet ownership." -Elliot Katz, President, In Defense of Animals, "In Defense of Animals," Spring 1997

 Animal welfare grows and improves as we learn more and more about animals, their behavior, and their management.
 Animal rights remains stagnant with its dogma of "no more animal use ever."